-The Council needs to hold and process personal information about duty holders so that it may properly perform its statutory functions.
+The council needs to hold and process personal information about duty holders so that it may properly perform its statutory functions.
 This includes, but is not limited to, keeping the names and contact details of people to whom the law confers particular duties such as food businesses operators and employers or people who wish to make a complaint to the council.

 We may share the personal information we hold with other enforcement agencies and have information sharing protocols.
-Before sharing information we consider such things as the use to which the information will be put, how the information will be transferred securely and the measures that are in place to keep that information secure once it has left our control.
+Before sharing information, we consider such things as the use to which the information will be put, how the information will be transferred securely and the measures that are in place to keep that information secure once it has left our control.

-The Council's General data protection policy can be viewed here.
-More details about the information we hold can be obtained by writing to the Head of law and governance, City Hall, Norwich City Council, NR2 1NH
+The council's General Data Protection Policy can be viewed here.
+More details about the information we hold can be obtained by writing to the Information Governance Manager, City Hall, Norwich City Council, NR2 1NH